-- The education system in Austria
+- The primary education system in Austria

-- Primary schools in Austria
+- State/public primary schools in Austria

-- Private schools in Austria
+- Private primary schools in Austria

 - Useful resources

-The education system in Austria
+The primary education system in Austria

 Primary schooling in Austria is available at state schools or private institutions.
 There are 2,865 public primary schools in Austria, as well as 106 private schools receiving government assistance.
 Because of this, Austrian primary schools can cater to over 340,000 students each year.